ramalho/orablog/forget-the-boxes.rst

     >>> dum == dee
     False

 What is immutable is the physical content of a tuple, consisting of object references only, not the objects themselves.
 The value of the list referenced by ``dum[1]`` changed, but the referenced object id is still the same.
-A tuple has no way of preventing changes in its items, which are independent and can be reached through references outside of the tuple, like the ``skills`` name we used earlier.
+A tuple has no way of preventing changes to the values of its items, which are independent objects and may be reached through references outside of the tuple, like the ``skills`` name we used earlier.

 This highlights the difference between the concepts of identity and value, described in *Python Language Reference* `Data model`_ chapter: